United Counties of Leeds and Grenville

-The United Counties of Leeds and Grenville, commonly known as Leeds and Grenville, is a county in Ontario, Canada, in the Eastern Ontario subregion of Southern Ontario.
-It fronts on the Saint Lawrence River and the international boundary between Canada and the United States, opposite of the State of New York.
+The United Counties of Leeds and Grenville, commonly known as Leeds and Grenville, is a county and census division in Ontario, Canada, in the Eastern Ontario subregion of Southern Ontario.
+It fronts on the St. Lawrence River and the international boundary between Canada and the United States, opposite of the State of New York.
 The county seat is Brockville.
 The county was formed by the union of the historical counties of Leeds and Grenville in 1850.

 Subdivisions

 There are 10 municipalities in Leeds and Grenville (in order of population):